 The GEC 2018 Public-Private Webinar Series

 Please join GEC and participate in our ongoing webinar series, “Sustainable Procurement Through a Public and Private Sector Lens: Understanding Differences in Motivation, Roles, Strategy, and Results.”
 The series brings together professionals from the public and private sectors to share their unique sector-specific experience in implementing sustainable purchasing within their organization.
-Three webinars from this series were held in 2018.
 The first of our 2019 installments of this series will explore, “Sector-specific approaches to leadership in sustainable procurement”

 During this webinar, two high-level leaders who oversee sustainable procurement within their organization will share information about their sustainable purchasing programs and discuss how different motives and structures of authority unique to each sector, inform their respective approaches to leadership.
 Panelists will explore questions such as:

 - What can you learn from each other?